 Sandi Klein’s “Conversations with Creative Women” podcast hasfeatured VCFA student Bunny Beck in her July 3rd episode.
-The conversation covered Bunny’s musical background, and the way her career as a music teacher and jazz artist sort of snuck up on her, despite music being a constant thread in her life.
+The conversation covered Bunny’s musical background, and the way her career as a jazz artist sort of snuck up on her, despite music being a constant thread in her life.

 The self-described “sound junkie” and composer talks about her winding path to music.
 While music was always a part of her life, she journeyed from teaching to several types of counseling work before settling into a musical career.
 (When she finally started making that transition from psychotherapist to performer, as she bought a piano for her office and started jamming in her off-hours with a local bassist and sax player.)